themattman/wordle-solver/README.md

 - [ ] Replaces several size checks with NUM_LETTERS to consolidate understanding of what is tied to this global

+- [ ] Raw pointers -> smart pointers

+- [ ] Track lowest score of letter in word, sort on this somehow in getBestCandidate.
+Don't pick words with low lowest letter scores even if their score is the highest.

+- [ ] Is it hard mode already????
+How to optimize with easy mode?

+- [ ] Wordle Cheat Mode, allow user to select a non-top choice and let algo run with that instead of the auto chosen word

+- [ ] Make Selectors Composable (scoring, then selection should be done at another layer)

 ## Discussion

 - [Best Wordle guessing strategy](https://news.ycombinator.com/item?id=29928263) https://slc.is/archive/best-wordle-strategy-explore-or-exploit/